Copyright 1994 - 2019 Bill's Bible Basics

 Matthew 28:18, KJV

 So these are my personal thoughts regarding what may have possibly happened to the evil spirits known as Legion in the Gospels.
 With these thoughts I will bring another article to a close.
 I trust that you have found it thought-provoking and informative.
 If you have enjoyed reading it, please consider sharing its URL with your online friends.
-If you have an account with Facebook, Twitter, Google+ or any other social network, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!

 For additional information, I encourage you to study the list of reading resources below which were also mentioned in this article, or which contain topics that are related to this article, and which are likewise located on the Bill's Bible Basics web server: